 Contributors Mitigators Structure and Infrastructure Forty percent (40%) of the population is not connected to PRASA's wastewater treatment service and mainly manage their wastewater through septic tanks or cesspools.
 Some discharge directly to PR waters.
 A 2019 report estimated that PRASA lost fifty-nine percent (59%) of water from its system: forty-nine percent (49%) to pipe ruptures and leakage, and eight percent (8%) to unauthorized water consumption, inaccurate estimates, and water tank overflows.
 Seven (7) of Puerto Rico's dams are not used for their original purpose.
 These dams currently are sediment-filled and lack maintenance.
-Estimates indicate reservoir capacity has been reduced by more than fifty percent (50%) at the Dos Bocas, Loco, Loíza and Lucchetti dams which require maintenance and dredging to restore capacity Septic tank locations and conditions are unknown, and depend on private homeowner maintenance. serve a population of 3.8 million habitants.
+Estimates indicate reservoir capacity has been reduced by more than fifty percent (50%) at the Dos Bocas, Loco, Loíza and Lucchetti dams which require maintenance and dredging to restore capacity Septic tank locations and conditions are unknown, and depend on private homeowner maintenance.
+The PRASA infrastructure has been built to serve a population of 3.8 million habitants.
 Because population and sprawl have reduced considerably in the past decade, PRASA can focus on the improvement of current systems versus expansion.
-Natural Environment Loss of vegetative coverage near water reservoirs leads to increase in sedimentation and loss of storage capacity.
+PRASA's proposed smart meter system could decrease loss of water due to leakage and theft.
+Installation of green infrastructure as a best management practice for stormwater management Channels restoration through nature-based solutions Natural Environment Loss of vegetative coverage near water reservoirs leads to increase in sedimentation and loss of storage capacity.
 Installation of hard engineering practices for flood control and drainage which are more invasive to ecosystems.
 Constant and high grade of rain and runoff could replenish the reservoir and residential water collection systems.
 Watershed restoration has proven to protect life and property.
 Continue to restore and protect mangroves and wetlands.
 Implement cost-effective integrated watershed restoration of riverbeds and wetlands (including mangroves) through actions that will improve and protect watershed sites from nonpoint and point sources of pollution.
 "Green-gray" infrastructure projects that mix the conservation and restoration of nature (including natural coastal buffers such as coral reefs, mangroves, seagrasses, stream buffer restoration, rain gardens, bio-swales, landscape elements designed to remove silt and pollution from surface runoff water) with conventional approaches (such as concrete dams, in-water barriers, and seawalls) can reduce impacts on sedimentation and flooding (both coastal and inland).